Financial-Times/origami/README.md

 @import 'o-typography/main';
 ```

-When silent mode is set to `true`, o-typography does not load web fonts either.
+When silent mode is set to `true`, o-typography does not load web fonts.
 Products should load web fonts themselves using **[o-fonts](https://github.com/financial-times/o-fonts).**

+#### Mixins and functions

+The Sass in o-typography provides mixins and functions for use in your project.
+In the following sections they are in order of most to least preferred method.

-#### Use Case mixins
+##### Use Case mixins

-The module defines a small number of common typographic use cases that can be included as mixins.
+The module has a small number of common typographic use cases that are available as mixins.

 ```scss
 .article {